-Dr. Garcia dispelled any fear of coming to treatment via the Florian Program.
+Dr. Garcia dispelled any fear of coming to treatment in the Florian Program:

 While the centerpiece of the Florian Program is the inpatient unit in Rockford, training fire personnel across the county to recognize and act on the signs and symptoms of substance abuse and mental health issues is also crucial.

-My good friend Tim Gibbons, a retired battalion chief with 35 years’ experience with the Chicago Fire Department, entered the fire service in his early 20s.
+My good friend Tim Gibbons, a retired battalion chief with 35 years of experience with the Chicago Fire Department, entered the fire service in his early 20s.
 By age 23, Tim had developed a pattern of drinking and drug use that was problematic in his life.

 “Drinking was a big social outlet in the fire service, even more so than today,” he said.
 “If we had a tough night, we might go out after work, which for us was 8 a.m.
 My drinking was beginning to push all the parameters, though.”

 I’ve known Tim most of my 25-year career.
-We studied together for two promotional exams, both of which resulted in us being promoted.
-Then we worked on neighboring fire companies on Chicago’s west side – me on Truck 35 and him on Squad 2.
+We studied together for two promotional exams, both of which resulted in our promotions.
+Then we worked on neighboring fire companies on Chicago’s west side—I was on Truck 35 and he was on Squad 2.
 He was also one of my go-to guys to help others who were struggling with alcohol and drug problems because of his 12-step expertise.